darkfrontcode/conta-azul-challenge/README.md

 <br>

 You can visit the API in the link below.
-It have basic operations, *GET, POST, PUT, DELETE, PATCH, OPTIONS* and it's totally open.
+It have basic CRUD operations and it's totally open.
 <br>
 * [Vehicle API](http://vehicles-api.herokuapp.com/vehicles)
 * [Github Reposity](https://github.com/darkfrontcode/vehicles-api)